 Description: The name of a local credential store policy configured on SPS.
-You can use this credential store to store sensitive information of the plugin in a secure way, for example, the api_key values in the [yubikey] section.
+You can use this credential store to store sensitive information of the plugin in a secure way, for example, the inWebo client certificate.
 For details, see Store sensitive plugin data securely.